Disposal Guidelines and Procedures for Georgia Depository Libraries

 Offering discarded materials to libraries outside of Georgia

 After a notification has been received that materials have expired from the database, libraries are encouraged to offer their discards to libraries outside of the Southeast, particularly if lists include older (pre-1950) documents.
-Offers can be posted to any or all of following national databases and listservs.
-Please note that each database or listserv has unique rules and requirements for posting and offering discarded materials; make sure to read the instructions before posting.
+Offers can be posted to any of the following:

-- FDLP eXchange - the ASERL LibGuide includes instructions on exporting lists for upload
+- The ASERL LibGuide includes instructions on exporting lists for upload.

 - MAPS-L (maps and atlases only)